Frequently Asked Questions

 What is the difference between a Regional level team and a National level?

-This year ECJVC is offering Regional, National, and Power-National level teams.
+ECJVC offers Semi-Regional, Regional, Semi-National, and National level teams.
 The difference between the levels is representative of the tournament schedule played (and costs associated with them).
-See the different team level tournament schedules below.
+See the different team level options under our Tryout Details section which will include program guides and open house information.

 Why does ECJVC have Regional level and a National level teams?

 The level of volleyball talent in Eastern North Carolina has drastically increased in recent years; we want to continue to develop and contribute to the strength of volleyball in the Greenville area.
-In order to do this, we feel teams need to compete in a few tournaments that are bigger and stronger than the standard regional tournaments.
-Playing a National and Power-National level schedule helps us achieve this.
+In order to do this, we feel our high level athletes need to compete in a tournaments that are bigger and stronger than the standard regional tournaments.
+Playing a National level schedule helps us achieve this.

 One perceived negative of competing on the national level is the cost, as travel and accommodations to two and three day tournaments.
 We feel that the benefit teams gain from competing on the national level significantly outweigh the costs that are incurred.